Skip to main content

 Top Takeaways:

 1. In Retail Choice areas, select a Retail Energy Provider with a solar buyback rate.
-Palmetto offers a Solar Buyback Plan and Battery Bonus Plan.
+Palmetto offers a Retail Energy Plan and Battery Bonus Plan.

 2. Most TX utilities offer an export credit for excess solar